second-state/blog/content/post/20190703-search-engine-overview.md

 ### Selectivity

 The smart contract search engine and API can index and deliver any combination of smart contract data.
 For example a smart contract and DApp development team can specifically index the one and only smart contract that is relevent to their project/product.
-This is done by simply uploading the ABI and Transaction address of their deployed smart contract.
-This contributes greatly to the performance and efficiency of the smart contract search engine, in terms of harware requirements.
+This is done by simply uploading the ABI and transaction address of their deployed smart contract.
+This contributes greatly to the performance and efficiency of the smart contract search engine, and greatly reduces harware requirements.

 ## Usability - web browser